Our Thailand EMDR Psychotherapy

 As an effective addition to standard cognitive techniques, EMDR psychotherapy provides the ability to successfully process a past traumatic event.
 This transformational eye movement therapy helps rebuild positive pathways within the client’s mind, resulting in stronger coping mechanisms that can shield the individual from negative thought patterns.

-EMDR combines psychological conversation therapy with a special insight into the connection between eyes and memory.
-After encouraging the individual to focus on the source of their trauma and the feelings it evokes, the therapist uses a pattern of blinking lights for the client to follow with their eyes.
+Our Thailand EMDR treatment combines psychological conversation therapy with a special insight into the connection between eyes and memory.
+After encouraging the individual to focus on the source of their trauma and the feelings it evokes, the therapist uses a pattern of finger movements for the client to follow with their eyes.
 This activity helps re-focus their consciousness away from the disturbing incident, giving their body’s defences enough time to create a safe and adequate mental distance from the harmful memory.

 With repetition over a series of sessions, the body gains the ability to cope with its trauma, also learning through muscle memory that the negative thoughts associated with the traumatic event will soon give way to relief.
 Each time a traumatic thought is followed quickly by a neutral or positive outcome, the client moves closer to a more sustainable inner equilibrium.